omicscodeathon/denguedrug/README.md

 - The natural compounds' chemical structures were prepared similarly to the training dataset and ~43,000 compounds were screened using the LR model.

-- 7,722 compounds were predicted to be active and subsequently utilized for molecular docking
+- 7,722 compounds were predicted to be active and subsequently utilized for molecular docking.

 ### Step 5: Molecular Docking